Our Goals Here On This Site

 I would argue that not all people with a disability are “incapacitated”, their disability just causes them to have to do things differently.

 I am disabled when it comes to woodworking.
 I follow the rules: Measure it twice, cut it once.
 Sounds simple but I invariably measure it twice, cut it once, throw it away and repeat.

 These were supposed to be beautiful end tables.
 I left while I was not injured…

 My car was disabled in Cincinnati on a recent vacation.

-Somehow this descriptive word “disabled” illustrates a lack of understanding in its impact on Special Needs People.
+Somehow this descriptive word “disabled” illustrates a complete lack of understanding in its impact when used to refer to our Special Needs People.